telliott99/MySwift2/chapter8/framework.rst

 It would be nice to make a bigger statement.

 I'll just outline the steps briefly.
 Delete the default window in ``MainMenu.xib``.
-Add a new Cocoa class, subclassing NSWindowController.
-Have Xcode make the xib file too.
+Add a new Cocoa class ``MainWindowController.swift``, subclassing NSWindowController.
+Have Xcode make the xib file too ``MainWindowController.xib``.
 Drag a label onto that window.
 Make it really, really big.

 .. image:: /figures/framework/label.png
    :scale: 100 %